Wisdom Teeth Removal

 - Possible damaged nerves and jawbone

-    Although it's normal for patients to fear the wisdom teeth removal process, the dental team at

-    American Family Dental will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at American Family Dental will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure:

 - Local, sedation or general anesthesia is administered

 - An incision is made in the gum tissue

 - The bone that blocks access to the tooth root is removed